jkulton/til/postgres/create-index-without-locking-table.md

 # Create Index Without Locking Table

 Creating an index on a column typically locks a table from inserts, updates, or deletes for the entire index process.
-For tables with with less data or typical load this might be acceptable.
-For tables with with lots of data or tables under heavy query load you might consider using the PostgreSQL's `CONCURRENTLY` create index option.
+For tables with less data or typical load this might be acceptable.
+For tables with lots of data or under heavy query load you might consider using PostgreSQL's `CONCURRENTLY` create index option.

 ```sql
 CREATE INDEX CONCURRENTLY idx_created_at ON users(created_at);